 Ariel signing Ursula’s contract is a “Deal with The Devil” scenario.”

 My favorite part is The Climatic Battle.

-Unhealthy: A Plot Hole involving why Ariel didn’t write a note to Eric because she can’t talk and endangerment of her home.
+Unhealthy: A Plot Hole involving why Ariel didn’t write a note to Eric because she can’t talk and her home is in peril.
 What she lacks is common sense.
 If you lost your ability to speak, you have to write a journal to somebody over the loss of your voice.
 Ariel is such a moron.
 Elizabeth Smart managed to outsmart a pair of rapists using her brain.
 Even Dave Chappelle made fun of those two dumbasses currently in bars from his stand-up comedy.
 If Ariel were real, Elizabeth would laugh at her incompetence.
 Thankfully, Ariel was finally redeemed in the Kingdom Hearts series.

 Trident’s exterior design of his palace looks suspiciously like wieners.
 Not the kind you eat, the kind you find at a sex store.

 Ariel claims she loves Prince Eric deep down.
-She doesn’t know anything about his personal life or interests.
+She doesn’t know jacks**t about his personal life or interests.
 I think she’s a stalker.
 Helga from “Hey Arnold” is more likable.
-If you wanna know why Helga gets a pass, watch the episode “Helga On The Couch.”
+If you wanna know why Helga gets a pass, watch the episode “Helga on The Couch.”
 Ariel on the other hand predates Rose Tico unhealthy obsession with Finn from “Star Wars: The Last Jedi.”